 Storage

-Fig 2: Flow sheet for the preparation of cookies

-Methodology for preparation of value added energy balls
+2.2.
+Methodology for preparation of value-added energy balls

 The energy balls were prepared through a standardized procedure involving the sequential incorporation of both dry and wet ingredients.
 Initially, the dry components—including wheat flour, wheat germ flour, makhana powder, jaggery, and crushed nuts—were weighed accurately and thoroughly blended in a mixing bowl to ensure homogeneity.
 In a separate step, jaggery was gently heated on a low flame to form a syrup, into which ghee was gradually incorporated and stirred until a uniform mixture was obtained.
 This jaggery-ghee solution was then added to the dry mixture along with a measured quantity of almond milk to facilitate dough formation.
 The resulting dough was kneaded until it reached a cohesive, consistency.
 Portions of the dough were manually shaped into uniformly sized balls.
 The formed energy balls were allowed to cool at ambient temperature and subsequently stored in airtight containers under hygienic conditions for further physicochemical and sensory evaluation.

-Methodology for preparation of value added cookies
+2.3.
+Methodology for preparation of value-added cookies

 Cookies were developed based on the standardized formulation and process flow outlined in Figure 2, incorporating both conventional and nutrient-dense functional ingredients.
 The dry ingredients wheat flour, wheat germ flour, makhana powder, jaggery, and baking powder were precisely weighed and thoroughly mixed to ensure homogeneity.
 In a separate mixing bowl, softened butter was creamed with jaggery until a smooth, uniform texture was achieved.
 Almond milk and vanilla essence were gradually added to this mixture and blended to form a stable emulsion.
 The resulting wet mixture was then incorporated into the dry ingredient blend and kneaded gently to obtain a cohesive, pliable dough.
 The prepared dough was rolled out and portioned into uniform shapes using a standard cookie cutter.
 The shaped cookies were placed on a greased baking tray with adequate spacing to facilitate even heat distribution.
 Baking was carried out in a preheated oven at 180 ± 5°C for 12 to 15 minutes, until a light golden-brown colour indication observed.
 Upon removal from the oven, the cookies were allowed to cool at room temperature.